DennieDan/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the UGTeach's address book.

 **Format:** `delete INDEX`